gazcn007/carlrocks-v2/docs/Lifestyle/Workshop/Nvidia_titan_sw/Nvidia_titan_sw.md

 ---
-title: Nvidia Titan Xp Star War Edition
+title: Nvidia Titan Xp Star War™ Edition
 date: 2018-01-26 18:41:30
 tags: [Hardware, Fun Stuff]
 ---

 # This will be a show case blog :)

 ![](4.jpeg)

 <!--truncate-->

 ![](8.jpg)

 # All new in box

 ![](1.jpeg)